 Weight-loss occurs when people burn more calories than they consume.
-A calorie deficit of 500 calories a day can result in weight loss of approximately one pound per week.
-Writing down the food, portion size and calorie amount in a food diary can help people become aware of what they consume and can provide evidence of calorie intake (please turn to page 14 to view the "Food Diary" section of this brochure).

-Someone with excess weight and prediabetes or insulin resistance may benefit from limiting carbohydrates in their diet.
-Foods that are high in carbohydrates include:
+A calorie deficit of 500 calories a day can result in weight loss of approximately one pound per week in most people.
+Writing down the food, portion size and calorie amount in a food diary or smartphone app can help people become aware of what they consume and can provide evidence of calorie intake (please turn to page 16 to view the "Food Diary" section of this brochure).
+People with prediabetes may benefit from limiting poor quality carbohydrates in their diet, like desserts, sugar-sweetened beverages, and refined bread products.
+Rather, people with prediabetes should be focusing on high-quality, high fiber carbs, such as whole fruits, vegetables, whole grains, and beans/legumes.